-As your Rio Salado Club Territorial Governor, I am here to gather comments, criticisms, needs and your proposed rule changes and communicate them to SASS Headquarters.
+As your Rio Salado Club President and Territorial Governor, I am here to gather comments, criticisms, needs and your proposed rule changes and communicate them to SASS Headquarters.
 I will also keep the Club updated on rule changes from SASS.
 Your RSCASS staff will continue to encourage the growth of Cowboy Action Shooting and our great Club through monthly practices and New Shooter Orientations.

 As members, you also represent SASS and our Club.
 So please encourage your shooting friends to give Cowboy Shooting a try.
 All the info required to start is on our website.
 I encourage every club member to read the new Shooters Handbook, which was updated in January 2020.
 It contains past rule changes and a new format which is easier to follow.
 You will find rule clarifications by the ROC at http://www.oowss.com/ROCornerIndex.htm.

 If you have any questions on rules in the SASS Shooters Handbook, please ask me.
 If I don’t have the immediate answer, I can find it for you.